DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 * Ability to load your own migration paths from a service provider.
 * **Laravel Echo** - I'm actually looking forward to this.
 It will make building realtime apps with Laravel very painless.

 We'll be building a simple character listing app with **Laravel 5.2**.
-Our app will simply list 10 Game of throne characters and their fictitious networth.
-Once we add authentication to the app, all logged-in users will have the privilege of viewing their networth.
+Our app will simply list **10 Game of throne characters** and their real names.
+Once we add authentication to the app, all logged-in users will have the privilege of knowing these celebrity characters personally.

 ## Let's get started